djerman/vaadin23-telegram/README.md

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

+Before you can run and test you have to set telegram bot_name in MainLayout.

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open http://localhost:8080 in your browser.

+Telegram widget supports only run on port 80!!!!
+>ou also need a domian name and additional settings in Telegram bot!!!

 You can also import the project to your IDE of choice as you would with any Maven project.
 Read more on [how to import Vaadin projects to different